fmtayag/Caffeine-Fueled/readme.txt

 Update 2.0.0
-- Annoying zyenapz title menu image removed, new intro zyenapz and contributors (now, only Danix) logos, added 32bits Windows support, removed console in executable version, added credits option in title menu and save system re-made for fix "big" bugs.
+- Annoying zyenapz title menu image removed, new intro zyenapz and contributors (now, only Danix) logos, added credits option in title menu and save system re-made for fix "big" bugs.